Modal Alternatives

 Migration steps

-2. Switch your OpenAI client base URL to Together (drop-in compatible).
+2. Swap your OpenAI client base URL to the Together endpoint and rerun your inference suite.

-3. Test latency and quality on representative prompts.
+3. Test latency and quality on representative prompts; validate that per-token pricing matches your context shape.

-4. Migrate fine-tuning jobs to Together Custom Models.
+4. Migrate any fine-tuning jobs to Together Custom Models.

-5. Cancel Modal for hosted-model workloads if Together covers them.
+5. Cancel Modal credits for hosted-model inference once Together covers them.

-Not for: Together AI is the wrong fit for custom-runtime workloads (data preprocessing, batch jobs, training on custom architectures); Modal, Replicate, or Lambda Labs cover those better.
+Not for: Together AI is the wrong fit for custom-runtime workloads (data preprocessing, batch jobs, training on custom architectures); RunPod, Lambda Labs, or staying on Modal cover those better.

 Paid plans from $200.00/mo